Islam-2000/DataSciencePorfolio/README.md

         data formatting, checking for data duplicates, data consistency across fields and improving data readability.
         Skills Used: Spreadsheets, Functions, Data Formatting & Cleaning

+    Project 3: English Premier League Results Analysis
+        Description: The purpose of this project is to use SQL to explore EPL data and gain a deeper understanding of the data, as well as preparing and cleaning the data if needed.
+        Skills Used: SQL, MySQL, Exploratory Data Analysis (EDA), Data Formatting & Cleaning

 ## Why Explore This Portfolio?

     Insights: Gain insights into real-world data problems and solutions.